Yandex Salario Ingeniero de Software Backend en Saint Petersburg Metro Area | RUB 1.75M-RUB 5.04M+ | Levels.fyi

-La compensación de Ingeniero de Software Backend in Saint Petersburg Metro Area en Yandex va desde RUB 1.75M por year para G14 hasta RUB 5.04M por year para G17.
-El paquete de compensación year mediano in Saint Petersburg Metro Area totaliza RUB 3.62M.
+La compensación de Ingeniero de Software Backend in Saint Petersburg Metro Area en Yandex varía de RUB 1.75M por year para G14 a RUB 5.04M por year para G17.
+El paquete de compensación mediano year in Saint Petersburg Metro Area totaliza RUB 3.62M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel